wyndavies/Minecraft-BigReactors-Computercraft/README.md

 # Minecraft-BigReactors-Computercraft
-Computercraft program for controlling BigReactor reactors and turbines, for use in modded Minecraft
+Computercraft (LUA) program for controlling BigReactor reactors and turbines, for use in modded Minecraft

 This is still a work in progress.